 MDM stands for mobile device management and it means that a company’s IT staff has the ability to remotely secure, lock, encrypt, track, and manage mobile devices on the business’s network.
-MDM enables powerful security measures, quicker troubleshooting diagnosis and resolution times, and enhanced control of applying workplace policies.
+MDM enables powerful security measures, quicker troubleshooting diagnosis through remote control, and enhanced monitoring of workplace device usage.

 IT managers can also send multiple files to a group of users based on their position, location, and other factors.
 Some MDM solutions like AirDroid Business even allow for the management of unattended devices like digital signage, vending machines, and Smart TVs.